 In general, side effects, typical for an α 2-adrenergic agonist, like bradycardia, reversible arrhythmia and hypotension can occur.
 Thermoregulation can be influenced and consequently body temperature can decrease or increase dependant on the ambient temperature.
-Depression of respiration and / or respiratory arrest can occur, especially in cats.
+Depression of respiration and / or respiratory arrest can occur.